-Study 4: Pediatric long-term safety study in patients with schizophrenia and irritability associated with ASD

-- □ The pharmacokinetic study in pediatric patients 6 to 12 years old must be completed before the efficacy trials to inform dosing.
-Results of the study must be reported to the Agency prior to the initiation of clinical studies 2, 3 and 4.
-Justification for the selected study dose(s) in 5-year old patients with Autism Spectrum Disorder must be provided before initiation of the first efficacy trial in that age group. - Objective of each study:
+- Clinical studies: - Study 1: A safety, tolerability, and PK study in pediatric patients 6 to 12 years of age - Study 2: An adequate and well-controlled pediatric efficacy and safety study in patients 5 to 17 years of age with irritability associated with ASD - Study 3: Pediatric long-term safety study in patients with schizophrenia and irritability associated with ASD - The pharmacokinetic study in pediatric patients 6 to 12 years old must be completed before the efficacy trials to inform dosing.
+Results of the study must be reported to the Agency prior to the initiation of clinical studies 2 and 3.
+Justification for the selected study dose(s) in 5-year old patients with ASD must be provided before initiation of the first efficacy trial in that age group. - Objective of each study:

-Study 1: To evaluate the safety, tolerability, and pharmacokinetics of brexpiprazole and its major metabolite in pediatric patients 6 to 12 years of age.

-Study 2 and 3: To evaluate the efficacy and safety of brexpiprazole in the treatment of irritability associated with autism spectrum disorder in pediatric patients 5 to 17 years of age.

-Study 4: To evaluate the long-term safety of brexpiprazole in pediatric patients with schizophrenia or ASD.

-- Patients to be Studied: - Age group in which study(ies) will be performed:

-Study 1: Patients 6 to 12 years of age with ASD

-Study 2 and 3: Patients 5 to 17 years of age with ASD

-Study 4: Patients 13 to 17 years of age with schizophrenia or patients 5 to 17 years of age with ASD

-• Number of patients to be studied:

-- A sufficient number of patients to adequately characterize the appropriate dose range, tolerability, and pharmacokinetics of the study drug and its major metabolite(s) in the relevant age group must be studied. - The gender distribution of participants in this study must reflect the distribution of those affected with this condition. - The study must be prospectively powered to target a 95% confidence interval (CI) within 60% and 140% of the point estimate for the geometric mean estimates of clearance and volume of distribution for the parent and major (active) metabolite(s) in the entire age range, or utilize a method justified by the Sponsor and agreed upon with the Agency. - Patients who complete Study 1 must then be enrolled in any of the other studies described in this Written Request in order to offer them the prospect of a direct benefit.
+- Study 1: To evaluate the safety, tolerability, and pharmacokinetics of brexpiprazole and its major metabolite in pediatric patients 6 to 12 years of age. - Study 2: To evaluate the efficacy and safety of brexpiprazole in the treatment of irritability associated with autism spectrum disorder in pediatric patients 5 to 17 years of age. - Study 3: To evaluate the long-term safety of brexpiprazole in pediatric patients with schizophrenia or ASD. - Patients to be Studied: - Age group in which study(ies) will be performed: - □ Study 1: Patients 6 to 12 years of age with ASD - □ Study 2: Patients 5 to 17 years of age with ASD - □ Study 3: Patients 13 to 17 years of age with schizophrenia or patients 5 to 17 years of age with ASD - Number of patients to be studied: - □ Study 1 - A sufficient number of patients to adequately characterize the appropriate dose range, tolerability, and pharmacokinetics of the study drug and its major metabolite(s) in the relevant age group must be studied. - The gender distribution of participants in this study should reflect the distribution of those affected with this condition. - The study must be prospectively powered to target a 95% confidence interval (CI) within 60% and 140% of the point estimate for the geometric mean estimates of clearance and volume of distribution for the parent and major (active) metabolite(s) in the entire age range, or utilize a method justified by the Sponsor and agreed upon with the Agency. - □ Study 2 - The trial must have a sufficient number of patients to provide 85% statistical power to show a clinically meaningful difference between drug and placebo.

-Studies 2 and 3

-• Each trial must have a sufficient number of patients to provide 85% statistical power to show a clinically meaningful difference between drug and placebo.
 The irritability subscale of the Aberrant Behavior Checklist (ABC) would be acceptable as the primary efficacy measure for the required study for irritability associated with autism.
 If you choose to use change from baseline in the irritability subscale of the ABC as the primary endpoint, the study must be powered to show a 6-unit difference between drug and placebo.
 You must conduct an interim analysis to estimate variance late in the trial, and increase the sample size if necessary to ensure that the trial has adequate power (see Statistical Information).